networktocode/jdiff/docs/usage.md

 The `operator` check is a collection of more specific checks divided into categories.
 Only one of the specific checks can be selected and used for evaluation when defining `operator`.
 Here is a summary of the available `operator` categories and individual checks:

-| Przemek: The below is not very readable?
-Indented sections are rendered as code blocks.
-I would suggest naming these groups "categories" or "groups" and explaing that each of the names is the name of the check that needs to be passed as the argument.

 #### `in` Operators